How to Make a Delicious Applesauce With Raisins and Cinnamon

 - Wash the apples thoroughly in cold water.
 You can either use your hands or use a brush.

-- Cut them in random pieces and fill the pan till it's half full.
+- Don't peel them, but cut them in random pieces and fill the pan till it's half full.

 - Add at least 2 or 3 not too big cups of water.